-Before, it was banned because it looks offensive to some tourists.
-But they realized it is easier to paddle by foot, so they allowed it once again.
+Before, it was banned because it looked offensive to some tourists.
+But they realized it was easier to paddle on foot, so they allowed it once again.
 Besides, if you will ask me, it is definitely alright.
 Since it gives distinction to Tam Coc.

 There are also rice fields in the valleys of limestone hills along Ngo Dong River in Tam Coc that also makes a difference to the first Trang An boat ride we discussed.
 This is the reason why Vietnamese call Tam Coc the Green Sea.
 Basically, you can have a boat ride giving sceneries of a vast sea of rice fields instead of blue water.

 What’s more impressive is the limestone hills that serve as the backdrop to the Green Sea.
 It is just fascinating to stare at, and somehow it can make you wonder about your current status in life.
 Like, in my case, I thought, “these farmers are living a simple life in a paradise, while every day, I constantly die inside with the stress from the promise of convenience in a concrete jungle.”

 There are also caves in Tam Coc called Hang Cam, Hang Giaua, and Hang Chateau, which I think are astounding as the caves from the Song Sao Khe River.
 Watch out also for the picture-perfect grottoes at the foot of the gigantic limestone hills.